pytask-dev/pytask/docs/source/tutorials/invoking_pytask.md

 ### Performing a dry-run

-You can do a dry run to see which tasks would be executed without executing them.
+Do a dry run to see which tasks will be executed without executing them.

 ```{include} ../_static/md/dry-run.md
 ```